-(2) It is suggested that the county obtain the needed documentation as follows: contact a collateral contact; ask the assistance group to mail the documentation; conduct a home visit; use state data exchange (SDX) or beneficiary and earnings data exchange (Bendex) information.
-For prerelease applications the county agency should obtain whatever additional information is available from SSA at the time of release or if necessary contact the applicant/institution to obtain needed information.
+(4) It is suggested that the county agency obtain the needed documentation as follows: contact a collateral contact, ask the assistance group to mail the documentation, conduct a home visit, use state data exchange (SDX) or beneficiary and earnings data exchange (Bendex) information.
+For prerelease applications the county agency should obtain whatever additional information is available from the social security administration at the time of release or if necessary contact the applicant/institution to obtain needed information.

 Promulgated Under: 111.15

 Rule Amplifies: 329.04, 329.042, 5101.54